 Although you may not handle a product directly when using the dropshipping fulfillment method, you may be held liable for items that don’t meet the safety standards in any jurisdiction you're selling into.

 Before using the dropshipping fulfillment method, make sure that you choose a reputable supplier.
-To help you choose a reputable supplier, you can do the following:
+You can do the following to help you choose a reputable supplier:

 - Read reviews of a potential supplier.